richrd/suplemon/README.md

  See [docs/optional-dependencies.md][] for installation instructions.

  [docs/optional-dependencies.md]: docs/optional-dependencies.md

-## Usage

-    suplemon # New file in the current directory suplemon [filename]... # Open one or more files

 ## Description
 Suplemon is an intuitive command line text editor.
 It supports multiple cursors out of the box.